 Trekaroo Tip: To catch the coastline views and local sea life with a little less sweat and effort, consider taking a whale-watching tour on board the Condor Express.
 Or take a quick and fun Landshark tour where kids will never forget the splash down when your tour bus suddenly becomes a harbor boat.

-Places to Eat in Santa Barbara on Your Family Vacation
+Where to Eat in Santa Barbara with Kids

 Thanks to its touristy status, Santa Barbara boasts a wide assortment of lodging options for traveling families.
-Luxury options include the Four Seasons Santa Barbara, which has access to the Coral Casino’s beachfront pool.
+Luxury options include the Rosewood Miramar Beach in swanky Montecito and the Hilton Santa Barbara Beachfront Resort.

 Family-owned suites with kitchens can be found at the budget-friendly Franciscan Inn.
 There are hip, urban and totally fun rooms at The Wayfarer, located in the “Funk Zone” arts district.